San Antonio, Texas·Community College·Official program page ↗

 How is the HSRT different from the TEAS or HESI?

 The TEAS and HESI test academic content knowledge — science, math, reading, and English.
 The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
 No science or medical knowledge is required.
-Palo Alto College uses the HSRT because reasoning ability — not background knowledge — predicts success in Dental Hygiene programs.
+Palo Alto College uses the HSRT because reasoning ability — not background knowledge — predicts success in Dental Hygiene AAS programs.

 How long does it take to prepare for the HSRT for Palo Alto College?

-Most students benefit from 4–8 weeks of structured HSRT preparation.
+Most students benefit from 2–6 weeks of structured HSRT preparation.
 Because the HSRT tests reasoning skills rather than memorized content, preparation involves practicing argument analysis, inference, and logical reasoning — not reviewing science notes.
-StudyBuddy's 8-week study plan covers all five HSRT skill areas with 463 practice questions and 10 timed mock exams.
+StudyBuddy's HSRT prep covers all five skill areas with 463 practice questions, 38 interactive lessons, and 10 timed practice exams.

 Prepare for the HSRT at Palo Alto College

-463 practice questions, 10 timed mock exams, AI tutor — the only dedicated HSRT prep platform.
+463 practice questions, 38 interactive lessons, 10 timed practice exams, and an AI tutor — the only dedicated HSRT prep platform.